Supakornn/pruna/docs/contributions/adding_algorithm.rst

 2. Defining Compiler Attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Define the new compiler by inheriting from ``PrunaCompiler`` and define key attributes for the compiler:
+Define the new compiler by inheriting from ``PrunaCompiler`` and define key attributes for the compiler.
+These attributes are used to provide information about the algorithm to the user, other functions in the package and even the documentation.

 .. code-block:: python
     :class: noextract